Henry Lawson

 'Back O' Bourke'- one of the most recognisable terms in the Australian vocabulary, but where, or rather 'what' is it?
 It is people and it is landscape, solitude and mate-ship.
 It encompasses history, culture and nature, as well as invention and ingenuity.
 Small towns and big distances, wide open plains and narrow tracks.
 As much a concept as it is reality, and only ever truly understood through experience.

 This is our backyard.
-These concepts and hazy visons are the realities of our day to day lives.
+These concepts and hazy vision are the realities of our day to day lives.
 We can no more point you towards the Back O' Bourke than you could, because we are it.
 We are the people, the places, the stories and traces.
 Follow any path you like to get here, take any means available to you, and know that when you arrive you will be invited to discover the hidden journeys Back O' Bourke has to offer.

 It's the bitterest land of sweat and sorrow.
 But if I were free I'd be off tomorrow Out at the Back O' Bourke